-Combining activated sludge treatment with latest Membrane technology not only saves a lot of space but also achieves a clarification process free of bacteria and particles even under variable elements.
+By utilizing the latest Membrane technology in combination with activated sludge treatment, not only can a significant amount of space be saved, but also a clarification process that is free of bacteria and particles can be achieved, even in the presence of variable elements.

-In contrast to many other submerged filter systems, our AQQA membrane is a “true” ultra-filtration membrane.
-It therefore offers a significantly higher retention rate than a micro-filtration membrane does.
-Bacteria, and even viruses, can be securely retained (up to 99.9999%).
+Unlike many other submerged filter systems, our AQQA membrane is a “true” ultra-filtration membrane, providing a much higher retention rate compared to a micro-filtration membrane.
+This allows for the secure retention of bacteria, and even viruses, with up to 99.9999% effectiveness.

-Additional tertiary treatment is not necessary with our Membrane filters as we exceed European Regulations for Bathing Water Quality “2006/7/EG” without any further treatment.
+Furthermore, our Membrane filters exceed European Regulations for Bathing Water Quality “2006/7/EG” without the need for additional tertiary treatment.

-The offered throughput system with cascade technique is designed in accordance with the activated sludge (extended aeration) principle with MBR-technology.
+The cascade technique throughput system is specifically designed to operate based on the activated sludge (extended aeration) principle utilizing MBR-technology.

-The raw sewage water flows in a lifting station from where it is pumped to the automatic fine screen with 1mm slot.
-The screened materials are removed and automatically transported in a solid waste container without the plant operator making direct contact with the waste.
+The untreated sewage water enters the system through a lifting station and is then pumped to an automatic fine screen featuring a 1mm slot for screening.
+Screened materials are automatically removed and transferred to a solid waste container without direct involvement of the plant operator.

-From the aeration tanks, the activated sludge mixture is extracted over the AQQA filter membranes (plate membrane system) (<0.1 microns) with a permeate pump.
+The activated sludge mixture from the aeration tanks is extracted over the AQQA filter membranes (plate membrane system) which has a permeate pump and is capable of filtering particles as small as <0.1 microns.

-Excess sludge produced during the treatment process is removed from the MBR tanks by a submersible pump to an excess sludge holding tank for evacuation.
-With a sludge press or drying system, the sludge can be dried.
+Any excess sludge generated during the treatment process is pumped out of the MBR tanks via a submersible pump and transferred to an excess sludge holding tank for eventual evacuation.
+The sludge can be dried with a sludge press or drying system.

-Due to the MBR process, these sewage treatment systems are designed with a much lower volume for the activation tanks, without limitation for buffering and with a higher efficiency of purification.
+Thanks to the MBR process, the sewage treatment systems require smaller activation tanks with no limitations for buffering and provide a higher efficiency of purification.

-Our designs are calculated and designed according to the ATV and conform to the standards and regulations from the European Union regarding wastewater treatment.
+Our designs are meticulously calculated and developed in compliance with the ATV and conform to all relevant standards and regulations from the European Union pertaining to wastewater treatment.

-All mechanical equipment parts including the electrical measuring and control devices are installed in a CSC approved ISO Norm-container.
-The internal walls of the ISO Norm-container are lined with High Density Polyethylene lining to ensure the raw wastewater in the tank does not come in direct contact with the steel container wall.
-Consequently, this prevents corrosion and extends the life of the container significantly.
+All mechanical equipment components, including electrical measuring and control devices, are installed within a CSC approved ISO Norm-container.
+To ensure that raw wastewater in the tank does not come in direct contact with the steel container wall, the internal walls of the ISO Norm-container are lined with a High Density Polyethylene lining.
+This effectively prevents corrosion and significantly extends the container’s lifespan.

-The treatment process remains as described with only the holding tanks being different.
-The advantage of modularity also remains in this setup, allowing us reach almost similar capacities.
+The treatment process remains the same, with only the holding tanks being different.
+Nevertheless, the modularity advantage is still present in this configuration, enabling us to achieve nearly the same capacities.

 Concrete Tank Installations

-Based on our layout design, we can advise the end-user’s construction team for the dimensions required for installation of the MBR system in a reinforced concrete tank.
+With our layout design, we can provide guidance to the construction team of the end-user regarding the required dimensions for the installation of the MBR system in a reinforced concrete tank.